oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/scheduler_target_fmax/README.md

 # Scheduler Target FMAX

-This tutorial explains the `scheduler_target_fmax_mhz` attribute and its effect on the performance of Intel&reg; FPGA kernels.
+This tutorial explains the `scheduler_target_fmax_mhz` attribute and its effect on the performance of Intel® FPGA kernels.

 | Optimized for                     | Description
 |:---                               |:---